microsoft/pai/README.md

 If you are deploying a small or medium size cluster, which is less than 20 servers, it's recommended.

-If your are deploying a large size cluster, this section is still needed to generate default configuration, then customize on it.
+If you are deploying a large size cluster, this section is still needed to generate default configuration, then customize on it.

 [Deploy with default configurations](docs/pai-management/doc/distributed-deploy.md)

 #### Customize deployment

-As various hardware environments and different use sencarios, default configuration of OpenPAI may not fit your case.
-Based on genereted default configration in last section, you can change it before deploying.
+As various hardware environments and different use scenarios, default configuration of OpenPAI may not fit your case.
+Based on generated default configuration in last section, you can change it before deploying.

 [Customize deployment](docs/pai-management/doc/how-to-generate-cluster-config.md#Optional-Step-3.-Customize-configure-OpenPAI)